creativity and nature lover at heart

 I picked up the camera as a young child in the late 80s, but didn't start really learning photography as a craft and art form until 2001 upon taking a black and white film darkroom class the Arkansas Museum of Fine Arts (formerly the Arkansas Arts Center).

-Since then I have been involved in various facets of the creative industries as well as education.
+Since then I have been involved in various facets of the creative industries as well as education through photography classes conferences, workshops, and travel tours.

 Do you shoot weddings?